 by Elise Broach (2008)

+Marvin and James make their way to the Metropolitan Museum of Art and somehow get embroiled in a complicated scheme to catch art forgers.
 That may all sound complex – and it is a little.
 But Masterpiece is really about discovery.
 Marvin and James discover the art of the European artist, Albrecht Dürer.
-They learn about the four virtues of prudence, temperance, fortitude, and justice.
-Most importantly, they learn about the mysterious and enduring power of friendship.
+They learn about the four virtues of Prudence, Temperance, Fortitude, and Justice.
+Most importantly, though, they learn about the mysterious and enduring power of friendship.

+Marvin is ultimately able to identify the real Dürer drawing because it has “the musty scent of centuries.”
 As a great children’s novel should, Masterpiece will leave your students and families curious about art and wiser about the true bonds of friendship.